drizzydom/AMRS-Preventative-Maintenance/README.md

      ```
      python build_windows_app.py
      ```
-   - The script will create:
+   - The script will:
-     - A standalone executable (if PyInstaller works correctly)
-     - A batch file launcher (as fallback)
+     - Install necessary dependencies
+     - Create a standalone application with offline capabilities
-   - Both can be found in the `dist` folder
+     - Generate an executable file in the `dist` folder

 3. **Running the Application**:
    - Navigate to the `dist` folder
-   - Double-click either:
-     - `AMRSMaintenanceTracker.exe` (if PyInstaller worked successfully)
+   - Double-click `AMRSMaintenanceTracker.exe` to launch the application
-     - `AMRS_Launcher.bat` (if PyInstaller failed)
+   - The app will automatically connect to the server if available
+   - When offline, the app will use cached data and sync when back online

-#### Troubleshooting
+#### Troubleshooting Windows Build

 If you encounter issues with the build:

-1. **Dependency Issues**:
+1. **Browser Component Issues**:
-   - The fallback batch launcher requires only Python and standard libraries
-   - Make sure Python is added to your PATH environment variable

-2. **Manual Setup**:
-   - If the build script fails completely, run these commands:
+   - The app will automatically try different browser technologies
+   - If all browser components fail, it will fall back to a basic mode
+   - You can manually install components with:
      ```
+     pip install PyQt5 PyQt5-WebEngine
+     # or
-     pip install tkinter
+     pip install cefpython3
-     python amrs_connect.py
      ```

+2. **Dependency Issues**:
+   - Run the batch file in the `dist` folder if the EXE doesn't work
+   - The batch file will use Python's built-in modules as a fallback

 3. **Direct Browser Access**:
    - As a last resort, you can always access the application directly at: